bseltz-cohesity/scripts/reports/heliosV2/powershell/heliosFailureReport/README.md

 * -thisCalendarMonth: (optional) set date range to this month
 * -lastCalendarMonth: (optional) set date range to last month
 * -days: (optional) set date range to last X days (default is 31)
+* -excludeString: (optional) one or more strings to exclude if string matches error message (comma separated)
+* -excludeList: (optional) text file of strings to exclude if string matches error message (one per line)

 ## Authenticating to Helios